This blog may contain affiliate links. Read our disclosure policy for more info.

 29. Party the night away

-Because Banff attracts tourists from all over the world, it’s a great place to meet new people.
-And what better way to meet like-minded people than to party at one of the many bars on Banff Ave.
+Because Banff attracts tourists from all over the world, it’s a wonderful place to meet new people.
+And what better way to meet like-minded people than to party at one of the many bars on Banff Ave!

 I should mention the Rose and Crown is another favorite of mine because they often have live music.
 But it’s most suitable for late afternoon/ early evening drinks, in my opinion.